nairihar/worker_map/README.md

 ```

-Now, let's access the shared hash map structure in the worker thread.
+Access to the shared map structure from the worker thread.

 ```js
 // worker.js